 Home » Dental Practice HIPAA Audit Readiness

-A calm way to confirm access, backups, and documentation—remote-first support with on-site help only when it adds value.
+A calm way to confirm access, backups, and documentation—without rushing changes.

 No pressure.
 Just clarity.

-Most dental practices don’t struggle during audits because systems are unsafe.
+Most practices don’t struggle because systems are unsafe.

 They struggle because documentation, access, and responsibility aren’t clearly defined before the request arrives.